roncterry/guacamole-setup/README.md

 ## Users and Passwords

-At the moment the procedure for generating new passwords has not been documented.
+At the moment the procedure for generating new passwords for Guacamole login users has not been documented yet.
 It is a little bit involved.
 It will be added here at a later date.
 You can use the password hashes/salts in the examples in the config files for the time being to test.